bsshin71/ams/README.md

 # AMS (Altibase Monitoring System)
-AMS is a graphical monitoring system for ALTIBASE
+AMS is a graphical monitoring system for ALTIBASE.

 It was built with using only open sources  such as  InfluxDB, Telegraf, Grafana